-Have you also mentioned the word “separation” lately?
-In China at least, filings for divorce have skyrocketed.
-And from my own observations I can say that our relationships suffer quite a bit under these special conditions.
-This is especially true for couples who have children and who (have to) work from home.
-I mean, how are things supposed to stay normal in that situation?
+Was the word “separation” ever mentioned in your relationship?
+In China, at least, the number of divorces has skyrocketed.
+Based own observations, in pandemic times our relationships suffer quite a bit.
+This is especially true for couples who have children and (have to) work from home.
+How is that supposed to work out smoothly?!

-Because it’s not normal what’s going on at the moment.
-All of a sudden, we have to cook, clean up, play and comfort way more than before, all while working at the same time.
-Suddenly we are fighting for child-free time for video calls and have to negotiate what was otherwise taken for granted.
+What’s going on at the moment is not normal.
+All of a sudden, we have to cook, clean up, entertain, comfort, keep apart and at the same time work our normal hours.
+Now we are fighting for child-free times for video calls and have to throw away our ‘normal’ routines.
 Which job is more important, mine or yours?

-“Men want women to stay the way they are and women want men to change.
-Neither is going to happen.”
+“Men want their women to stay the way they are and women want men to change.
+Neither will happen.”

-Not everyone can cope with these changes equally well.
-Nor do they happen overnight, but rather gradually.
-Whether there’s a corona crisis or not, whether we are experiencing hormonal changes or not: a good relationship is work, and it’s work for both sides.
-In the best case it’s easy and it’s definitely easier if a couple stays in dialogue.
+Not everyone copes with the changes equally well.
+They usually don’t happen overnight either, but rather gradually.
+Whether it’s a Corona crisis or not, hormonal changes or not: a good relationship needs work on both sides.
+Hopefully, it is easy and it is easier when a couple stays in dialogue.

 - In 2018, women were on average about 44 years old at the time of divorce, men about 47.
 In 2000, women were about 39 and men about 41.³

-- This is due to the fact that nowadays women and men marry later.
-Whereas in 2000 they were on average around 28 years old at the time of marriage, by 2018 they were around 32 years old.4
+- This is because women and men are marrying later today.
+While in 2000 they were on average about 28 years old at the time of marriage, in 2018 they are about 32 years old.4

-- On average, couples who divorced in 2017 look back on 15 years of marriage.
-And this number is rising steadily, partly because today more couples who have been married for 25 years or longer are getting divorced.
-In 1993, only half as many long-term marriages were divorced and the average duration of divorced marriages was 11 years and 6 months at that time.5
+- On average, couples who divorced in 2017 were 15 years married.
+And this number is continuously rising, also because nowadays more couples are divorcing who have been married for 25 years or more.
+In 1993, only half as many long-term marriages were divorced and the average duration of marriage was 11 years and 6 months.5

 “So, she is going through menopause.
-Gone is the calm, easy-going woman with razor-sharp mind you once admired.
-In it’s place, an irritable, anxious and increasingly forgetful one.”-Ruth Devlin
+Gone is the calm, easy-going woman with a razor-sharp mind you once admired.
+In its place, an irritable, anxious and increasingly forgetful one.”-Ruth Devlin

-With this in mind, there is still a lot to be done on both sides.
+In this sense, there is still work to be done on both sides.
 What is your opinion on this topic?

 2) Dr. Dr. Thomas Beck, 2016, Natürliche Hormone: Mehr Gesundheit und Lebensfreude durch einen ausgeglichenen Hormonhaushalt.
 Die Rimkus®-Methode (Partnerlink)